 If you have questions about whether you qualify to renew your Deferred Action or how you can take advantage of DACA, please call our immigration law office today.
-With Attorney Goldstein’s considerable experience as a Boston DACA renewal lawyer, he would be happy to meet with you for a consultation and discuss this process.
+With Attorney Goldstein’s considerable experience as a DACA renewal lawyer, he would be happy to meet with you for a consultation and discuss this process.
 Don’t risk applying on your own when an effective immigration lawyer is just a phone call away.
 We are ready to begin helping you immediately.

 USCIS has Announced DACA Renewal Procedure